-Expert advice on how to paint a house, including DIY instructions on buying paint, preparing exterior surfaces, and using a power paint sprayer.
+Expert advice on how to paint a house, including DIY tips for buying paint, preparing exterior surfaces, and using a power paint sprayer.

-Have you been thinking about repainting your home’s exterior?
+Are you thinking about repainting your home’s exterior?
 Here are seven tips that will make your house painting work easier, safer, and more likely to produce pride-inspiring results.

 1Evaluate doing the painting yourself

 Painting is one of those jobs that requires only a moderate level of skill and a few basic tools.
 By doing the work yourself, you can usually save more than half the cost of the job.
 But should you do the work yourself?
 That depends on a number of factors, including your experience, fitness, available time, and the difficulty of working on your home’s exterior walls.

 Choosing high-quality paint is critical to achieving a long-lasting paint job and can also make the work far easier.
 Not only will quality paint weather the years durably, but it is also easier to maintain, and it covers the walls more quickly and easily.
 Just think about the effort and expense of painting your house-this should make it clear that you don’t want to have to do the job again in four or five years.